Here are our latest adventures

 We drive through Izmir but we divide it is too big a city for us, and we are running short of days.
 I don’t want to leave the car half full of things in the street out the front of a hotel, especially as our friends recently had their vehicle broken into in Rome at night and every item stolen, and they tried to hot-wire the vehicle, leaving it damaged.

 We want to see Ancient Ephesus tomorrow, so we figure we might as well keep driving, and sleep closer to there.

-But what we don’t realise is we are meant to have an ‘electronic beeper / pass’ to drive on the Motorway.
-I can see it wants an electronic pass you have adhered near the rear view mirror, but we don’t have one.
+But what we don’t realize is we are meant to have an ‘electronic beeper/pass’ to drive on the Motorway.
+I can see it wants an electronic pass you have adhered near the rearview mirror, but we don’t have one.
 It is Saturday night and I don’t read Turkish.
 I don’t have a phone.
 There are no police.
-It is a drive through situation.
-So I step on the accelerator and ‘gun it’ and drive through the first electronic reader, and a short red light and beep goes off.
+It is a drive-through situation.
+So I step onto the accelerator, ‘gun it’, drive through the first electronic reader, and suddenly, a short red light beeps and goes off.
 I figure I will find someone at the other end of the motorway.
 But alas, it is the same again.
 This time when we drive through the red light flashes and a siren goes off.
-And I mean a loud screaming siren like we have committed a crime.
+And I mean a loud screaming siren as if we have committed a crime.
 We ‘gun it’ again and feel like criminals that have robbed a bank.
 We are constantly checking for police coming behind us.
 What could I do?
 Explorason is in a panic, and I get a nervous laugh.
 Life sure is an adventure!

-We drive into town called Selçuk, but we can’t find any police station.
+We drive into a town called Selçuk, but we can’t find any police station.